-While surgery can be scary for your as a pet owner, we take every precaution to make sure your pet is carefully monitored and safe while under anesthesia.
+While surgery can be scary for you as a pet owner, we are not a high volume spay and neuter clinic.
+We take every step necessary to make sure your pet is carefully monitored and safe while under anesthesia.
 Prior to surgery, your pet will undergo a full physical examination, blood tests, and a pre-operative evaluation.
-During surgery, patients are carefully monitoring using an EKG, pulse oximeter, and blood pressure machine.
-A veterinary technician is responsible for the monitoring throughout the entire procedure while a doctor focuses only on your pet.
+During surgery, patients are carefully monitored using an EKG and pulse oximeter.
+A veterinary technician is responsible for monitoring throughout the entire procedure while a doctor focuses on your pet.

-From bladder surgery, tumor removals to more complicated procedures, our veterinarians are experienced and able to take care of your pet’s surgical needs.
-We will take the time to discuss possible complications with you as well as what to expect after a procedure.
-Every pet will also go home with the appropriate pain medications so that your pet will be comfortable at home.
+From spays and neuters, to bladder stone surgery and mass removals to more complicated procedures, our veterinarians are experienced and capable of taking care of most all of your pet’s surgical needs.
+We will take the time to discuss each procedure with you and when necessary, make the appropriate referral for you.
+Every pet will also go home with the appropriate pain medications so that your pet will be as comfortable as possible after surgery.

-- Orthopedic Procedures: Leg amputation, Tail Ambulation, Dewclaw Amputation, Toe Amputation, Feline Onchiectomy, and Cruciate Repair (Tight-rope procedure)
+- Orthopedic Procedures: Leg Amputations, Tail Amputation, Dewclaw, Amputation, Toe Amputation, Feline Onchiectomy, and Fracture Repairs

-- Soft Tissue Surgeries: Cystotomy, Surgical ear hematoma drainage, Mass removal, abdominal exploratory, Foreign body removal, Inguinal & Umbilical hernia repair, Pyometra surgery, Splenectomy, Vulvoplasty
+- Soft Tissue Surgeries: Bladder Surgery, Surgical ear hematoma repair, Mass removal, abdominal exploratory, Foreign body removal, Bowel Resection and Anastomosis, Inguinal and Umbilical hernia repair, Pyometra surgery, Splenectomy, Vulvoplasty.

 - Ocular Surgery: Enucleation, Entropion correction, Eye-lid tumor removal, Third-eyelid flap

 To limit the risk for anesthetic complications, we ask that the these pre-operative instructions are followed:

 - No food after 5 PM the night prior to surgery